lucascallado/lucascallado.github.io/_posts/2016-2-20-Hello-World.md

 ---
-layout: default
+layout: page
-title: Test for First Post!
+title: This is a page.
+Title.
+comments: true
 ---

-##Blog Posts

-#Where's the auto-complete as a built-in feature in Brakets?!?!

-#So, I need to start typing this things as an example of content on a page.

-#Bye Bye
+<h1>This is a page.
+H1</h1>